Followers

 An Unsavory Pause

-Rather than risk a final descent into Albany as winter neared, Carleton retreated to the northernmost part of Lake Champlain, planning to move again the following year.
+Rather than risk a final descent into Albany as winter approached, Carleton retreated to the northernmost part of Lake Champlain, planning to move again the following year.
 Fraser, like many other officers, was unhappy with this cautious strategy, but they had to wait for a new season—and a new commander.
 During the winter quarters, Fraser trained his troops in light infantry tactics and prepared them for operations in the rugged American wilderness.

 The upper end of Lake Champlain